 Whether the questions concern organized missions, church-supported seminaries, or musical instruments, Primitive Baptists tend to respond that 'these things are foreign to the Bible and to the old ways.'
 For their stubbornness and deep-seated conservatism, they have become known as 'hardshell' Baptists.
 They insist on using real wine at communion and on washing the feet of brothers-and sisters-in-the-faith, just as the New Testament commands.12

 The oldest surviving meeting houses date to the early nineteenth century.
 High Bluff, Brantley County, Georgia, and Sardis in Charlton County, Georgia, both were constituted in 1819.
-Pigeon Creek of Nassau County, Florida (no longer in existence) was founded in 1821, the oldest Baptist Church in the state.13 These spare, wooden buildings served as gathering places in the sparsely populated piney woods.
+Pigeon Creek of Nassau County, Florida, was founded in 1821, the oldest Baptist Church in the state.13 These spare, wooden buildings served as gathering places in the sparsely populated piney woods.
 Weekend meetings, and especially the annual or Big Meeting, fulfilled social and spiritual needs for rural families.

 |High Bluff Primitive Baptist Church, Brantley County, constituted in 1819, moved to its current site near Schlatterville in 1822.
 Photo by Laurie Kay Sommers, 2001.
 Courtesy of South Georgia Folklife Collections, Valdosta State University Archives and Special Collections of Odum Library.|